mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In addition, the concept of bricolage encompasses a learning processes oriented to concrete exploration.
 Framed as  planning styles as bottom up tinkering compared to a top down planning style.
 A concept explored in the Cathedral and Bazaar.

-**Turning to my design / analyis**

-With this focus, we see a parallel to my learning design where movement between poles of abstract and concrete is happening at least in terms of

-Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].

-PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
-NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

 #### In SUMMARY

 Thus in summary conceptions of abstraction above explored above include: